 The very essence of the performance lies in highlighting certain portions of the act through music and to ensure that this occurs without any jarring effect, observing every minute detail about the venue is a step that comes in handy to adding zing to Magic..

-Putting together a winning score is something that would require plenty of thought and one of the ways it can be achieved entails maintaining uniform orchestration whatever may be the genre.
+Putting together a winning score is something that would require plenty of thought, and one of the ways it can be achieved entails maintaining uniform orchestration whatever the genre may be.

-Seeking advice from professionals and past magicians also helps as long as the end result of lacing your show with the much-needed zing is accomplished.
+Seeking advice from professionals and past magicians also helps as long as the end result of adding zing to magic is accomplished.
 Hopefully you will be adding extra zing to your magic shows by utilising some of the tips on this page and growing in experience.

 Moving forwards, why not look at how other magicians put zing into magic. www.youtube.com has lots of videos to help you become a varied magician with lots of zing.